FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 (v) or communications via telephone, electronic, hardware or software program, network, Internet or computer malfunctions, failures, or difficulties of any kind; (vi) any condition caused by events beyond the control of the Released Parties that may cause any event, and its event Procedures therefrom, or any results of the Procedures to be disrupted or corrupted; (vii) any printing, human, typographical or other errors or ambiguities in (or involving) any materials associated with any of the Procedures; (viii) any and all losses, damages, rights, claims and action of any kind in connection with or resulting from participation in the event Procedures; (ix) acceptance, possession, remittal or use of any prizes or payments; (x) any alleged violation by Exhibitor of any law, regulation, or right held by a third party; (xi) any event where time and location changes, based on city permit processing and/or scheduling conflicts with location property Producers; (xii) any event where production time has exceeded, which leads to Procedures being adjusted to accommodate for time constraints in Exhibitor’s city; and (xiii) any challenge or event were the weather is too dangerous for completing any event, and needs to be stopped before Exhibitor can complete any event.

-C. INDEMNIFICATION: Exhibitor shall on a current basis, indemnify, defend (with legal counsel satisfactory to Producer in its sole discretion) and hold Producer, the City, County, and State where the Event is hosted, harmless from any and all claims, demands, suits, liabilities, damages, losses, costs, reasonable attorneys’ fees and expenses, which result from or arise out of or in connection with (i) Exhibitor’s participation or presence at the Event; (ii) any breach by Exhibitor of any agreements, covenants, promises or other obligations under this contract; (iii) any matter for which Exhibitor is otherwise responsible under the terms of this contract; (iv) any violation or infringement (or claim or violation or infringement) of any law or ordinance or the rights of any party under any patent, copyright, trademark, trade secret or other proprietary right; (v) any libel, slander, defamation or similar claims resulting from the actions of Exhibitor; (vi) harm or injury (including death) to Exhibitor; and (vii) loss or damage to property or the business or profits of Exhibitor, whether caused by negligence, intentional act, accident, act of God, theft, mysterious disappearance or otherwise.
+C. INDEMNIFICATION: Exhibitor shall on a current basis, indemnify, defend (with legal counsel satisfactory to Producer in its sole discretion) and hold Producer, the City of Surprise, and Maricopa County harmless from any and all claims, demands, suits, liabilities, damages, losses, costs, reasonable attorneys’ fees and expenses, which result from or arise out of or in connection with (i) Exhibitor’s participation or presence at the Event; (ii) any breach by Exhibitor of any agreements, covenants, promises or other obligations under this contract; (iii) any matter for which Exhibitor is otherwise responsible under the terms of this contract; (iv) any violation or infringement (or claim or violation or infringement) of any law or ordinance or the rights of any party under any patent, copyright, trademark, trade secret or other proprietary right; (v) any libel, slander, defamation or similar claims resulting from the actions of Exhibitor; (vi) harm or injury (including death) to Exhibitor; and (vii) loss or damage to property or the business or profits of Exhibitor, whether caused by negligence, intentional act, accident, act of God, theft, mysterious disappearance or otherwise.
 Exhibitor shall not settle or compromise any claims against Producer without Producer’s prior written consent.

 E. PHOTO RELEASE: Exhibitor GRANTS PERMISSION for the use of its name and/or likeness relating to its participation in any event, and Exhibitor waives all right to any future compensation to which it may otherwise be entitled as a result of the use of its likeness.
 ALSO AGREE that the Released Parties shall not be responsible or liable in any way FROM THE USE OR REUSE OF ITS APPEARANCE, PERFORMANCE, NAME, VOICE, LIKENESS, OR BIOGRAPHICAL INFORMATION (including, without limitation, any claim that such use invades any right of privacy and/or publicity)